nrsalinas/nrsalinas.github.io/index.md

 layout: default
 ---

 Hola.
 Welcome to my personal website.

-Here you will find info about my research interest and related topics.
-Although I have spent most of my career working on conservation, diversity, and evolutionary biology of Neotropical plants, I have become interested on biodiversity informatics during the last few years.
+Here you will find info about my research and academic activities.
+Although I have spent most of my career working on diversity, conservation, and evolutionary biology of Neotropical plants, I have become interested on biodiversity informatics during the last few years.

 Currently, I am a Gerstner postdoctoral fellow at the American Museum of Natural History, working under the supervision of Ward Wheeler.
 My postdoctoral project at the museum aims to implement graph statistical models to study patterns of geographic distributions among multiple organisms---that is, to delimit areas of endemism.

+Prior to this appointment, I was brieftly a postdoctoral fellow at [Fundación La Palmita](http://lapalmita.com.co/pagina/) and a graduate student at the New York Botanical Garden--City University of New York [joint program](http://www.nybg.org/science-new/about/CMP-Graduate-Studies.php).

 You can access my cv here.